 Food can provide us with a very strong connection to the earth.
 I try to eat local as much as possible which also provides a connection to my immediate community.
 Depending on where you live, you won’t get local produce all year long.
 This is why I freeze as much as possible produce during the growing season.

-This post is all about freezing fruit as it is more straightforward than vegetables.
-This is a great starting point for beginners as well a good refresher course or source of inspiration for pro’s.
+This post is all about freezing fruit.
+(There will be a follow up post for veggies).
+This is a great starting point for beginners as well a good refresher course or source of inspiration for pros.

 There are many fruits we freeze in simple syrup.
 Peaches are a good example.
-I freeze them in simple syrup, with lemon juice because freezing them alone they will turn brown unless you add ascorbic acid to them before freezing.
-Both ways are fine, I just find it is sometimes difficult to get ascorbic acid that doesn’t contain any other additives.
-(Ascorbic acid is vitamin C) but lemons have the vitamin c and it’s all natural.
+I freeze them in simple syrup, with lemon juice.
+They will turn brown unless you add ascorbic acid to them before freezing.

-Recipe for Simple Syrup for Peaches, Cherries, nectarines, pears, and Plums (and the like)
+Recipe for Simple Syrup is used for Peaches, Cherries, nectarines, pears, and Plums

 This is the best for freezing fruit that is the closest to their natural sweetness.
 When freezing peaches and other large fruit, look for just ripe, sweet fruit that pulls away easily from the pit.
 One batch would take about 5 peaches.
 So think of that amount when you’re freezing any other fruit.

-The lightest syrup (which is what I prefer, though you could make it heavier if you desired) is good for most fruit.
-The rule is the more tart the fruit, the sweeter the syrup should be.
+The lightest syrup is good for most fruit.
+The guideline is the more tart the fruit, the sweeter the syrup should be.